-Because the real hero of Art Vinyl is the record sleeves themselves, we run a programme of exhibitions that celebrate the best in sleeve design.
+Because the real hero of Art Vinyl is the record sleeves themselves, we run a program of exhibitions that celebrate the best in sleeve design.

 Best Art Vinyl 2012-St Martin’s Lane Hotel